 Three Day, Interactive Event

-Courage at Congress 2021: Advocate for a Cure will offer training on core FARE policy goals, advocacy skill-building, and a full day of virtual meetings with attendees’ congressional representatives.
-Three days of engaging content will feature outside experts and speakers on a new, interactive platform for a dynamic event.
-The event format also allows time and opportunity for attendees to interact and network together.
-Here is a sample of topics that will be discussed.
+Courage at Congress 2021: Advocate for a Cure offered training on core FARE policy goals, advocacy skill-building, and a full day of virtual meetings with attendees’ congressional representatives.
+The three days of engaging content featured outside experts and speakers on a new, interactive platform for a dynamic event.
+The event format also allowed time and opportunity for attendees to interact and network together.
+Here is a sample of topics that were discussed.

 - A Conversation on Food Labels, Featuring the U.S. Food and Drug Administration